Improving Neural Question Generation using World Knowledge: Results and Analysis

 \subsection{Discussion and Analysis}

-Table \ref{table:test-results} clearly demonstrates that the proposed fine-grained word-knowledge features improve the performance of the models over the baseline and the coarse-grained entity (NER) features seem to be not as useful as the entity linking features for both datasets.
-We analyzed the effect of each word-knowledge feature on both the datasets.
-Our findings are as follows:

-\paragraph{Entity Linking:} On both the datasets, the pre-trained entity linking features were more effective compared to random initialized features followed by fine-tuning while training.
+Table \ref{table:test-results} clearly demonstrates that the proposed fine-grained word-knowledge features improve the performance of the models over the baseline, and the coarse-grained entity (NER) features do not seem to be as useful as the entity linking features for both datasets.
+We analyzed the effect of each word-knowledge feature on both datasets.
+Our findings are as follows: \paragraph{Entity Linking:} On both datasets, the pretrained entity linking features were more effective compared to randomly initialized features followed by fine-tuning while training.
 We believe this is due to the word and corresponding entity being jointly trained and projected into the same vector space.
-We observe that, entity linking features on SQuAD is less effective as compared to MS MARCO. \paragraph{FGET:} Similar to the linker based features, the pre-trained FGET features trained on FIGER dataset \cite{ling2012fine} are more effective than the randomly initialized vectors.
+We observe that entity linking features on SQuAD are less effective than MS MARCO. \paragraph{FGET:} Similar to the linker-based features, the pretrained FGET features trained on the FIGER dataset \cite{ling2012fine} are more effective than the randomly initialized vectors.
 The FGET feature is more effective at improving the QG model on SQuAD.
-We believe this is likely because the both SQuAD and FIGER datasets were both derived from the Wikipedia.
-In contrast, MS MARCO was derived from Bing\footnote{\url{https://www.bing.com/}} user queries and web passages, which is entirely different in nature.
+We believe this is likely because both the SQuAD and FIGER datasets were derived from Wikipedia.
+In contrast, MS MARCO was derived from Bing\footnote{\url{https://www.bing.com/}} user queries and web passages, which are entirely different in nature.
 It should also be noted that the FGET features were derived using entities detected using the entity linker.
-In order to evaluate the effect of using the linker as an entity detector we also performed an experiment for which we used entities detected using the NER.
-We found that that the models that use the entities detected with the linker have higher performance in terms of each evaluation metrics on both the datasets.
-A samples of generated questions are given in table \ref{tab:qg_example}.
+In order to evaluate the effect of using the linker as an entity detector, we also performed an experiment in which we used entities detected using the NER.
+We found that the models that use the entities detected with the linker have higher performance in terms of each evaluation metric on both datasets.